Throughout history, few names have inspired such terror as "Tamerlane."

 With Central Asia in hand, Timur invaded Russia in 1380.
 He helped the Mongol Khan Toktamysh retake control, and also defeated the Lithuanians in battle.

-Timur captured Herat in 1383, the opening salvo against Persia.
+Timur captured Herat (now in Afghanistan) in 1383, the opening salvo against Persia.
 By 1385, all of Persia was his.

 With invasions in 1391 and 1395, Timur fought against his former protege in Russia, Toktamysh.
 The Timurid army captured Moscow in 1395.